OnurKaraduman/MazeCreator/README.md

 First we need to figure out how algorithm working.
 You can take a look this link:https://www.youtube.com/watch?v=elMXlO28Q1U I thought this project on paper.
 I just drawed what i will have as object.
 Because we’re gonna approach  to project with logic of Object Oriented Programming.
 So, we need to inference object which will locate .
 Now, we need a Scene named Board in project.
-This algorithm needs squares then it goes on each square side by stressing line.
+This algorithm needs squares then it goes on each square edge by stressing line.
 Therefore, we need squares on board named BoardSquare.

                                     ----------------
                                       |MainWindow |